Fly Fishing Reports 2015

 Jean and Christine from France asked me to guide them a few days, here are some pictures of the fishing.
 Jean had the best results with a nymph, while Christine preferred to fish a dry fly.

-The other two pics below show Marius and me, we had a lot of fun last weekend with some large grayling.
+The pic below shows me, I had a lot of fun last weekend with some huge grayling.

 Martin and Piet from Holland report nice fishing using small CDC patterns, caddis patterns and ants, the nymphs they liked the most were small brown gold head patterns.
 They both landed a few grayling measuring about 45 cm.